UHBiocomputation/UH-biocomputation-web/content/pages/05-seminars.rst

 ########
 :slug: 05-seminars

-The group hosts a weekly journal club meeting.
-Please contact me at a.sinha2 AT herts.ac.uk if you have any queries.
+The biocomputation group hosts a weekly journal club meeting.
+Please contact Ankur Sinha at a.sinha2 AT herts.ac.uk if you have any queries.
-This is the current rota:
+Abstracts and other material related to these sessions will feature in the `news section <../blog_index.html>`_.
+The current rota is:

 .. csv-table::
     :header: **#**, **Name**, **Title**, **Date**